Virtua Tennis 3

-Virtua Tennis 3 (Sega Professional Tennis: Power Smash 3 in Japan) is the second arcade game sequel to Sega's tennis game franchise, Virtua Tennis.
+Virtua Tennis 3, known in Japan as Sega Professional Tennis: Power Smash 3, is the second arcade game sequel to Sega's tennis game franchise, Virtua Tennis.
 The arcade version of Virtua Tennis 3 is powered by the PC-based Sega Lindbergh arcade system board.
 Ports for the PC, Xbox 360, PlayStation Portable and PlayStation 3 consoles are also available with a traditional collection of tennis minigames that the home versions of Virtua Tennis are known for.
 In 2009, Sega updated and re-created Virtua Tennis 3 in Virtua Tennis 2009.

 Console versions

 Besides having Tournament Mode and Exhibition Mode from the arcade version, the home versions include a World Tour Mode and Court Games mode.
 These game modes replace the Challenge Mode that was present in the arcade version.

 The Xbox 360 version has exclusive Xbox Live online tournaments and modes, whilst the PlayStation 3 version incorporates the option to control the game using the Sixaxis motion-sensitive controller.

 Both the 360 and PS3 versions offer native 1080p support.